helciodev/bookstore-cms/README.md

 ## Show your support

-Give a ⭐️ if you like this project!
+Give this project a ⭐️ if you liked it!

 ## 📝 License